Conservation group sues Wisconsin regulators following approval of controversial transmission line project

-Opponents of a contentious high-voltage transmission line filed a lawsuit in federal court today that challenges the failure of commissioners of Wisconsin’s utility regulatory agency to recuse themselves from the case due to the “appearance of bias, lack of impartiality and conflicts of interest,” according to a press release.
+Opponents of a hotly contested, proposed high-voltage transmission line on Wednesday filed a lawsuit in federal court that challenges the failure of commissioners of Wisconsin’s utility regulatory agency to recuse themselves from the case due to the “appearance of bias, lack of impartiality and conflicts of interest,” according to a press release.

 The lawsuit, submitted by Driftless Area Land Conservancy and Wisconsin Wildlife Federation, follows the Public Service Commission of Wisconsin’s final approval in September of the Cardinal-Hickory Creek project.

-The $492 million line will stretch from Dane County, Wis., to Dubuque County.
+The $492 million line is proposed to stretch from Dane County, Wis., to Dubuque County.
 It is a joint undertaking of American Transmission Co., ITC Midwest and Dairyland Power Cooperative.

 The lawsuit was filed in the U.S. District Court for the Western District of Wisconsin in Madison.